davidshq/garden/content/core-life/core-reading.md

 Fuhrman's book, while not AIP, shares many important concepts with AIP and is not as extreme as AIP.
 I've finished working through it a second time and have now begun his more recent (and probably to be recommended over Eat to Live), Eat for Life.

 NOTE: The importance of community and support, imho, cannot be overemphasized in the movement towards better health.
 I had long wanted to move into healthier eating but found the task impossible.
 It was only when someone walked with me through it that I was able to make the change.
 I think education is essential but camaderie is (at least for some of us) fundamental.

+## A Rulebook for Arguments (Anthony Weston)
+- Anthony Weston.
+A Rulebook for Arguments.
+An extremely thin little volume which helps expose a number of logical fallacies we and others often use when discussing/arguing a topic.

+## Co-Dependence: Misunderstood--Mistreated (Anne Wilson Schaef)
+- Anne Wilson Schaef.
+Co-Dependence: Misunderstood--Mistreated.

+A slim volume that some people "click" with and others ask me, "Why in the world am I reading this?"
+It is somewhat dry and at first can seem a bit unapplicable but what I love about the book is how Schaef demonstrates so clearly that our doing and being "good" can arise from a pathology which negates our behavior, in fact causes it to be "wrong" (damaging).

+## Sex in the Forbidden Zone (Peter Rutter)
+- Peter Rutter.
+Sex in the Forbidden Zone.

+This is another one of those books, like Schaef's above that people either "get" or "don't."
+It is aged and deals primarily with the power dynamics inherent in various relationships (counselor/client, doctor/patient, pastor/parishioner), especially as they relate to male/female sexual relations.

+It is valuable on this level but it is also quite valuable for its insights into the nature of the underlying psychology and pathology which often form attractive relationships with a sexual potential.

+## The Lost World of Genesis One (John H. Walton)
+- John H. Walton.
+The Lost World of Genesis One: Ancient Cosomology and the Origins Debate.

+## Stamped from the Beginning (Ibram X. Kendi)
+- Ibram X. Kendi.
+Stamped from the Beginning: The Definitive History of Racist Ideas in America.